Hulk: The Hulk

 The Hulk possesses the potential for seemingly limitless physical strength that is influenced by his emotional state, particularly his anger.
 This has been reflected in the repeated comment "The madder Hulk gets, the stronger Hulk gets."
 The cosmically powerful entity known as the Beyonder once analyzed the Hulk's physiology, and claimed that the Hulk's potential strength had "no finite element inside."
 Hulk's strength has been depicted as sometimes limited by Banner's subconscious influence; when Jean Grey psionically "shut Banner off", Hulk became strong enough to overpower and destroy the physical form of the villain Onslaught.
 Writer Greg Pak described the Worldbreaker Hulk shown during World War Hulk as having a level of physical power where "Hulk was stronger than any mortal—and most immortals—who ever walked the Earth" and depicted the character as powerful enough to completely destroy entire planets.
+The Hulk has been able to lift incredible and impossible weights.
+In the comic Infinity #6, for example, he managed to lift the weight of a star.
+If the weight of that star were equivalent to the weight of the sun, he would be able to lift 2 octillion metric tons.
+A feat somewhat similar to that occurred in the comic Incredible Hulk #102 (part of the Planet Hulk), in which the Hulk holds up the tectonic plates of the planet Sakaar with his bare hands, expending at least 225 quintillion joules to accomplish this feat.
 His strength allows him to leap into lower Earth orbit or across continents, and he has displayed superhuman speed.
 Exposure to radiation has also been shown to make the Hulk stronger.
 It is unknown how he gains biomass during transformation but it may be linked to the One Below All.

 His durability, regeneration, and endurance also increase in proportion to his temper.
 Hulk is resistant to injury or damage, though the degree to which varies between interpretations, but he has withstood the equivalent of solar temperatures, nuclear explosions, and planet-shattering impacts.
 Despite his remarkable resiliency, continuous barrages of high-caliber gunfire can hinder his movement to some degree while he can be temporarily subdued by intense attacks with chemical weapons such as anesthetic gases, although any interruption of such dosages will allow him to quickly recover.
 He has been shown to have both regenerative and adaptive healing abilities, including growing tissues to allow him to breathe underwater, surviving unprotected in space for extended periods, and when injured, healing from most wounds within seconds, including, on one occasion, the complete destruction of most of his body mass.
 His future self, the "Maestro", was even eventually able to recover from being blown to pieces.
-As an effect, he has an extremely prolonged lifespan.
+As an effect, he has an extremely prolonged lifespan, theoretically immortal.